"Somebody said you aced the test, Dave. That's great!"

 B: "It's all right, I guess, but it's not the best class I've ever had."

 A: "You don't look normal.
-Are you all right?"and then some: and much more besides.
+Are you all right?"

 B: "Yes, but I have a headache."